Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Vemik needed no further prompting.
 He slipped his tongue into the pile of dust in his hands and slurped, drawing it all into the delicate olfactory chamber above his mouth.

 At first, nothing happened.
 Vemik stood uncertainly, wondering if the gods had decided not to answer him.
-It would be strange after such a blessed day and such a good kill… but not unheard of.
+It would be strange after such a blessed day and such a good kill... but not unheard of.

 He turned to the fire, beginning to grow worried, and paused as the full beauty of it struck him.
-Every ember, every glowing scale of blackening wood, ever peeling flake of white ash… stunning.
+Every ember, every glowing scale of blackening wood, ever peeling flake of white ash... stunning.

 He followed one especially pretty mote of light with his eye and watched as it became a star.